Frequently Asked Questions

 What should I do if a relative dies in Hospital?

-Ask the ward staff or doctor what you need to do to collect this certificate, or ring your local funeral firm for advice and contact numbers.
 Most hospitals will give family members the opportunity to sit with the person who has died before transfer from the ward or private room.
 There may even be a chapel of rest at the hospital specifically for this purpose.

 The Doctor says he won’t issue the medical certificate of cause of death.
 Why is this?